nazariikolesnikov/nazariikolesnikov/README.md

 ## 💻 Projects I'm currently working on

-## 📄 Analytical Report on the Results of the Study of Rehospitalization Rates (IPFQR Quality Measures)
+## 📄 Analytical Report of the Distribution of Healthcare Facilities by 30-Day Readmission Rate (IPFQR Quality Measures)

 ### 🤖 Technologies